 Working Lives 1900s

-Explore the fascinating journey of the skilled trades in the early 1900s with 'Working Lives 1900s' by Erik Olssen.
-This captivating book, published by Otago University Press, features powerful photographs that vividly capture the lives and crafts of men and women who contributed to the cultural and social foundations of modern society.
-Discover how trades such as carpentry, masonry, and engineering not only represented personal identity and pride but also played a crucial role in transforming swamps into thriving farmlands and bustling cityscapes.
-This insightful exploration reveals the stories of both skilled and unskilled workers who forged a fairer society, making it a must-read for history enthusiasts and anyone interested in the evolution of trades and labor.
-Measuring 200 x 270 mm and spanning 176 pages, this paperback edition was published on August 18, 2014, and is perfect for those eager to understand the social dynamics and craftsmanship that shaped the 20th century.
-Whether you’re a historian, a student of labor rights, or simply curious about industrial advances, 'Working Lives 1900s' is an essential addition to your collection, offering a unique perspective on the monumental transitions experienced by workers during this transformative era.
+Delve into the rich tapestry of skilled trades in the early 1900s with 'Working Lives 1900s' by Erik Olssen.
+This enthralling book, expertly published by Otago University Press, offers a compelling visual journey through the powerful photographs that encapsulate the lives of men and women who were pivotal in shaping the cultural and social foundations of modern society.
+Explore the evolution of trades such as carpentry, masonry, and engineering, where each trade not only represented personal identity and pride but also played a crucial role in transforming barren swamps into thriving agricultural lands and bustling urban centers.
+This insightful exploration reveals the untold stories of both skilled laborers and their unskilled counterparts, who collectively forged a fairer society.
+A must-read for history buffs, sociology students, and anyone interested in the labor movement's evolution, 'Working Lives 1900s' provides a unique perspective on the intensive craftsmanship that characterized the transition into the 20th century.
+Measuring 200 x 270 mm and spanning 176 pages, this paperback edition, released on August 18, 2014, is an essential addition to any collection.
+Whether you are a historian, an advocate for labor rights, or simply curious about the industrial advances of yesteryear, this book shines light on the monumental transformations experienced by workers during this vibrant period in history.
+A true gem for those seeking to understand the social dynamics and hard-earned skills that shaped the modern workforce.

 Delivery Information